 Reconsider marketing your home “as-is“

 Sellers may mean this as a signal to buyers regarding negotiating repairs.
-However, buyers will interpret that statement to mean that there is likely a problem with the home that needs to be addressed.
+However, buyers will often interpret that statement to mean that there is likely a problem with the home that needs to be addressed.
 They often also assume that the problem is too costly for you to handle.
 As a seller, you make the decision about which repairs you are willing to make.
-If the repair is too costly or the list too long, you have the right to refuse or counter the request.
+If the repair is too costly or the list too long, you have the right to refuse or you can counter the request.
 Don’t limit the marketing of your home by communicating problems where there may be none.
-Furthermore, if FHA or VA requires repairs they will need to be completed if you want to keep the buyer.
+Furthermore, if FHA or VA requires repairs they will need to be completed as a condition of loan approval.
 Weigh whether marketing your home “as-is” helps or hinders in selling your home.

 Appraisals can kill a deal

 An appraised value that is lower than the sales price can kill the deal.
-If the appraisal comes back at a lower estimated value the seller will either need to lower the sales price or the buyer’s lender will refuse financing.
+If the appraisal comes back at a lower estimated value the seller will either need to lower the sales price or the buyer’s lender will refuse financing (especially if a FHA loan).
+Conventional loans may require the buyer to add to downpayment in order to approve the loan if the appraisal is too low.
 This is why having a credible market value analysis done when pricing the home is important.
 Also, note that an FHA appraisal will attach to the property for several months.
 Therefore, any subsequent FHA loan application will use the same value.

 An appraisal may also come back subject to certain repairs being completed.
 Chipped paint, mold, missing handrails, and plumbing problems are condition flags for FHA and VA financing.
 A damaged roof on either the house or garage is also a deal killer for FHA/VA condition.
 Finally, missing fixtures in the kitchen or bath and non-functioning furnaces or hot water heaters are also problems for financing.
+Conventional appraisals are not as strict as FHA/VA but the appraiser will have an eye out for deficiencies that impact the safety, soundness and structural integrity of the home.
 Homes with these problems will often need a cash offer or rehab loan to get financing.